Sculpture:Inspired By Life

 What you should be able to do by the end of the course

-1. Create a piece of sculpture working from a life model.
+1. Create a piece of sculpture inspired by life.

 2. Make informed choices about the direction of a piece of sculpture based on observation, imagination intellectual and emotional responses.